1-Chloro-3,3,3-trifluoropropene

 1-Chloro-3,3,3-trifluoropropene (HFO-1233zd) is the unsaturated chlorofluorocarbon with the formula HClC=C(H)CF3.
-This colorless gas is of interest as a more environmentally friendly (lower GWP; global warming potential) refrigerant in air conditioners.
-The compound exists as E- and Z-isomers.
+The compound exists as E- (trans-) and Z- (cis-) isomers.
+The cis- isomer of this colorless gas is of interest as a more environmentally friendly (lower GWP; global warming potential) refrigerant in air conditioners.
 It is prepared by fluorination and dehydrohalogenation reactions starting with 1,1,1,3,3-pentachloropropane.